 It's difficult to sum up in a few words something so profound that it permeates every aspect of your life.
 St. Francis, like much of the Episcopal Church, has always defied description.
 When you visit on a Sunday you will find elements that are both Catholic and Protestant, both liberal and conservative.
 At the same time, we join together to love one another just as Christ has loved us.

 That being said, there are several fundamental doctrines that St. Francis upholds.
 These doctrines are best seen in the historic creeds.
-The oldest of which is the Apostles' Creed and it forms the minimum set of beliefs for the Christian Faith.
+The oldest of these is the Apostles' Creed which forms the minimum set of beliefs for the Christian faith.
 This creed affirms that there is One God who exists as three persons: God the Father, God the Son, and God the Holy Spirit.
-It affirms that God created Heaven and the Earth, that Jesus Christ was born of the Virgin Mary, suffered under Pontius Pilate, was crucified, died, rose from the dead, and one day will come again.
+It affirms that God created Heaven and the earth.
+It proclaims that Jesus Christ was born of the Virgin Mary, suffered under Pontius Pilate, was crucified, died, rose from the dead, and one day will come again.
 It affirms that the Holy Spirit continues to work through the Church, that we receive forgiveness for our sins, and that one day we will have everlasting life (Book of Common Prayer p.
 96).
-Everytime a new Christian is Baptized the whole community affirms these truths.
+Everytime a new Christian is baptized the whole community affirms these truths.

 But to truly understand what we believe, it's best to come and experience it for yourself.
-When we get together for Sunday worship, we do our best to be the kind of people God wants us to be, and to exemplify the notion of a "Beloved Community."
+Both when we get together for Sunday worship, and as we go about our lives throughout the week, we do our best to be the kind of people God wants us to be, and to exemplify the notion of a "Beloved Community."

 Beloved, let us love one another, because love is from God; everyone who loves is born of God and knows God.
 (1 John 4:7 NRSV)